 Vulnerability and The Paradox of Defence

 It’s very common for us to want to change our thought patterns or behaviours.
-We can be uncomfortable with these aspects of ourselves, and find that other people criticise us for these thoughts and behaviours too.
-Change seems like the solution – however, it might be that another approach might be more useful.
+We can be uncomfortable with the things we think and do, and find that other people criticise us for these thoughts and behaviours too.
+We can feel our vulnerability; change seems like the solution.
+However, it might be that another approach working with our defences might be more useful.

-Typically the things that we would like to change are the things that we do to defend ourselves.
-These defensive behaviours might include withdrawing from arguments, becoming over-heated in conversations, becoming vague in our thinking or a wide range of other behaviours, some of which you would recognise as mild forms of ‘fight or flight’ responses.
+Typically, the things that we would like to change are the things that we do to defend ourselves.
+These defensive behaviours protect our vulnerability and might include withdrawing from arguments, becoming over-heated in conversations, becoming vague in our thinking or a wide range of other actions, some of which you would recognise as mild forms of ‘fight or flight’ responses.

 You don't need threat to feel threatened